Seeing a doctor or healthcare professional

 Can I visit an elderly parent or friend?

 Yes, you can visit an elderly parent or friend.

 Each household can have up to 100 people visit per day (infants under 12 months of age are not counted in this limit).

 When you are preparing meals or caring for an elderly person you should be aware of the risks of transmitting COVID-19.
 Older people are especially vulnerable to COVID-19, so it is important that you take extra steps to keep them safe.
 It is recommended you wear a face mask, keep at least 1.5 metres from other people, and wash your hands regularly while visiting.

 If you feel unwell, get tested for COVID-19 and self-quarantine until you receive a negative test result.

 If you are visiting an elderly parent or friend at a care facility, you must wear a face mask indoors unless an exception applies.
 It is recommended that you wear a face mask when visiting outdoors at a care facility where you cannot keep 1.5m apart from others.

 What support is available if I fear for my safety or the safety of my children due to a family violence situation?

-Family violence frontline services, including crisis accommodation, continue to operate to support women, children and families during the coronavirus (COVID-19) pandemic.
+Family violence frontline services, including crisis accommodation, continue to operate to support women, children and families during the COVID-19 pandemic.

 There are options for accessing safe housing if you need to leave a violent situation or you are not safe in your home.